jenkins-infra/status/content/issues/2024-06-26-ci-maintenance.md

 [Initial message]
 -->
+[Update]
+The update is taking longer than planned, expect a restart around 16h30 UTC.

+[Initial message]
 Wednesday June 26 2024, the `ci.jenkins.io` controller will be put offline and restarted if plugin updates are needed as a result of the plugin security advisory.

 The restart may happen between 11:30am UTC and 15:30 UTC.